How to Make an Eisenhower Matrix Template in Excel (With Easy Steps)

 Make Eisenhower Box

-• Furthermore, select cell D10.
-Enter the below formula in that cell:
+• Enter this formula in the cell:

 =IFERROR(INDEX($H$6:$H$13,SMALL(IF((LEN($H$6:$H$13)<>0)*($I$6:$I$13="No")*($J$6:$J$13="Yes"),ROW($H$6:$H$13)-ROW($H$5),""),ROW(H6)-ROW($H$5))),"")